cyberstrawberry101/Borealis-Server-Manager/README.md

-# Borealis Game Manager #
+# Borealis Server Manager #
 * Utility designed to facilitate the deployment, management, and control of various kinds of dedicated gameservers.
+Primarily focusing on SteamCMD-supported servers.

 **Designed by:** Nicole Rappe
+**API Designed by:** Hunter Nakagawa

 **Requirements:**
-* .NET Framework 4.6.1
+* .NET Framework 4.5+
 * Windows Operating System

 **Dependencies (Included)**